 By choosing a shade-grown coffee, you support the forests and the natural richness of the soil.
 The soil stays fertile with the help of natural fertilizer and mulch.
 In turn, this supports wildlife and cleaner air.

-This and the facts about how the coffee is grown in a way that’s good to the earth are two of my favorite things about Ruta Maya.
+This and the facts about how the great coffee is grown in a way that’s good to the earth are two of my favorite things about Ruta Maya.
 What does Fair Trade mean in this case?

 - There’s no child labor.

 - Someone from Texas goes down to purchase the beans directly from the farming cooperations, which means they’re cutting out the middleman and the farmers get to keep more of the money.